Social Work (M.S.W.)

 Program Options

 The M.S.W Online Program allows students to earn their Master of Social Work degree online in 28 months.
-M.S.W online students are required to complete two field internships at a program or agency in their local community and work with Social Work Department field office to identify acceptable field sites.
-Field and Practice classes will have weekly synchronous online classes help on Monday or Wednesday evenings.
+M.S.W online students are required to complete two internships at a program or agency in their local community and work with Social Work Department internship office to identify acceptable sites.
+Internship seminar and Practice classes will have weekly synchronous online classes help on Monday or Wednesday evenings.
 The online program admits three times a year (fall, spring, summer).
 No campus visits are required at any time.

 Advanced Standing is an option for eligible students who have graduated from an accredited B.S.W. program within five years.
 This option is available in Durham or online.
 Admission to this program is every summer for Durham and every fall for online.